 Depreciation is calculated on a straight-line basis over a vessel's estimated useful life, less an estimated residual value.
-Depreciation is calculated using an estimated useful life of 25 years for tankers carrying crude oil and refined product, 20 to 25 years for FPSO units, 35 years for liquefied natural gas (or LNG) carriers and 30 years for liquefied petroleum gas (or LPG) carriers, commencing the date the vessel is delivered from the shipyard, or a shorter period if regulations prevent the Company from operating the vessels for those periods of time.
-Floating storage and off-take (or FSO) units are depreciated over the term of the contract.
+Depreciation is calculated using an estimated useful life of 25 years for tankers carrying crude oil and refined product, 20 to 25 years for FPSO units, 35 years for LNG carriers and 30 years for liquefied petroleum gas (or LPG) carriers, commencing the date the vessel is delivered from the shipyard, or a shorter period if regulations prevent the Company from operating the vessels for those periods of time.
+FSO units are depreciated over the term of the contract.
+Units for maintenance and safety (or UMS) are depreciated over an estimated useful life of 35 years commencing the date the unit arrives at the oil field and is in a condition that is ready to operate.
+Long-distance towing and offshore installation vessels are depreciated over an estimated useful life of 25 years commencing the date the vessel is delivered from the shipyard.
 Depreciation includes depreciation on all owned vessels and amortization of vessels accounted for as capital leases.
-Depreciation of vessels and equipment, excluding amortization of dry docking expenditures, for the years ended December 31, 2014, 2013, and 2012 aggregated \$341.5 million, \$346.5 million and \$364.3 million, respectively.
-Amortization of vessels accounted for as capital leases was \$21.6 million, \$22.8 million and \$30.1 million for the years ended December 31, 2014, 2013, and 2012 million, \$22.8 million and \$30.1 million for the years ended December 31, 2014, 2013, and 2012 million, \$22.8 million and \$30.1 million for the years ended December 31, 2014, 2013, and 2012 million, \$346.5 million for the years ended December 31, 2014, 2013, and 2012, respectively.
+Depreciation of vessels and equipment, excluding amortization of dry-docking expenditures, for the years ended December 31, 2015, 2014, and 2013 aggregated \$445.2 million, \$341.5 million and \$346.5 million, respectively.
+Amortization of vessels accounted for as capital leases was \$5.4 million, \$21.6 million and \$22.8 million for the years ended December 31, 2015, 2014, and 2013, respectively.